 Differences Between Sqoop and Flume

 Sqoop is a product from Apache software.
-Sqoop extracts useful information from Hadoop and then passes to the outside data stores.
+Sqoop extracts useful information from Hadoop and then passes it to the outside data stores.
 With the help of Sqoop, we can import data from an RDBMS or mainframe into HDFS.
 Flume is also from Apache software.
-It collects and moves the recursive data that are generated.
-The Apache Flume is not only restricted to log data aggregation but data sources are customizable and thus Flume can be used to transport massive quantities of data.
 The best way of collecting, aggregating, and moving large amounts of data between the Hadoop Distributed File System and RDBMS is via using tools such as Sqoop or Flume.

-Let’s discuss these two commonly used tools for the above-mentioned purpose.
+Let’s discuss these two commonly used tools for the purpose mentioned above.

-To use Sqoop, a user has to specify the tool user want to use and the arguments that control the particular tool.
+To use Sqoop, a user has to specify the tool user wants to use and the arguments that control the particular tool.
 You can also then export the data back into an RDBMS using Sqoop.
-The export functionality of Sqoop is used to extract useful information from Hadoop and export them to the outside structured data stores.
-It works with different databases like Teradata, MySQL, Oracle, HSQLDB.
+It works with different databases like Teradata, MySQL, Oracle, and HSQLDB.

-The connector in a Sqoop is a plugin for a particular Database source, so it is fundamental that it is a piece of Sqoop establishment.
+The connector in a Sqoop is a plugin for a particular Database source, so, fundamentally, it is a piece of Sqoop establishment.
 Despite the fact that drivers are database-specific pieces and distributed by various database vendors, Sqoop itself comes bundled with different types of connectors utilized for prevalent database and information warehousing system.
 Thus Sqoop ships with a mixed variety of connectors out of the box as well.
 Sqoop gives a pluggable component for an ideal network and external system.
-The Sqoop API gives a helpful structure for assembling new connectors and therefore any database connectors can be dropped into Sqoop installation to give connectivity to different data systems.
+The Sqoop API provides a convenient framework for building new connectors, allowing for easy integration of various database connectors into the Sqoop installation.
+This enables connectivity to different data systems by simply adding the desired connectors to Sqoop.

 Flume architecture: –Flume architecture is based on many-core concepts:

-- Flume Event- it is represented as the unit of data flowing, which has a byte payload and set of strings with optional string headers.
+- Flume Event is represented as the unit of data flowing, which has a byte payload and set of strings with optional string headers.
 Flume considers an event just a generic blob of bytes.

-- Flume Agent- It is a JVM process that hosts the components such as channels, sink, and sources.
-It has the potential to receive, store and forward the events from an external source to the next level.
+- Flume Agent- A JVM process hosts components such as channels, sinks, and sources.
+It has the potential to receive, store, and forward the events from an external source to the next level.

 - Flume Flow- it is the point of time the event is being generated.

-- Flume Client- it refers to the interface where the client operates at the origin point of the event and delivers it to the Flume agent.
+- Flume Client refers to the interface where the client operates at the origin point of the event and delivers it to the Flume agent.

-- Source- A source is one that consumes events having a specific format and delivers it via a specific mechanism.
+- Source- A source consumes events having a specific format and delivers them via a specific mechanism.

-- Channel- It is a passive store where events are held until the sink removes it for further transport.
+- Channel is a passive store where events are held until the sink removes them for further transport.

-Head to Head Comparison between Sqoop and Flume (Infographics)
+Head to Head Comparison between Sqoop vs Flume (Infographics)

 Below is the top 7 comparison between Sqoop and Flume: